Han2-Ro/friendly-fire-industries/README.md

 ## What code and assets did you not make from scratch during the jam (if any)?
 2 gdshaders, wall texture, hdri, font, some icons, music, most sound effects

-Everything else, like all 3D models, we created ourselves.
+Everything else, like all code and 3D models, we created ourselves.

 ## Game Jam Results
 | Criteria   | Rank  | Score | Raw Score |